 <Age> In 1991, at the age of 13, Danielian won the CIS (former USSR) Girls U18 Championship.
 She also won the U14 Girl Championship of the World in 1992 and the U16 Girls World Championship in 1993.
 Also in 1993 she came third in the U20 Girls European Championship held in the Czech Republic.
 In 1994, she was runner up in the U18 Girls European Championship.

-<World> Danielian participated in the 2001 Knockout Championship for the World Women’s Championship, defeating Tatjana Shumiakina in the first round before losing to semi-finalist and future World Champion Yuhua Xu.
+<World> Danielian participated in the 2001 Knockout Championship for the World Women's Championship, defeating Tatiana Shumiakina in the first round before losing to semi-finalist and future World Champion Yuhua Xu.
 In 2004, she beat Elena Sedina in round one, before again losing to Yuhua Xu in the second round.
-In 2006, she beat Sabina Francesca Foisor in round one, this time bowing out to Alexandra Kosteniuk in round 2.
-She contested the Women's World Chess Championship (2010) , on this occasion being eliminated in the first round by Tatiana Shadrina.
-She made it to the second round of the FIDE Knock-Out Women's World Championship (2012) by defeating Georgian IM Sopiko Khukhashvili, but bowed out when she lost to Indian GM Dronavalli Harika.
+In 2006, she beat Sabina-Francesca Foisor in round one, this time bowing out to Alexandra Kosteniuk in round 2.
+She contested the Women's World Championship Knockout Tournament (2010) , on this occasion being eliminated in the first round by Tatiana Shadrina.
+She made it to the second round of the Women's World Championship Knockout Tournament (2012) by defeating Georgian IM Sopiko Khukhashvili, but bowed out when she lost to Indian GM Dronavalli Harika.

 Danielian won the 1st Women European Rapid Championship in Minsk (Belarus) in 2001.